 I’ve been kayaking on the Willamette for years, by renting a kayak about once a year.
-But after buying a kayak last year, and then a SUP, suddenly I started searching for more places to get out on the water with a bit of variety!
+But after buying a kayak last year, and then a SUP (seriously one of the most fun gift ideas for outdoorsy folks!).
+Suddenly I started searching for more places to get out on the water with a bit of variety!
 Here’s the paddling gear I have and can recommend.

 - Kayak: Oru Kayak Inlet $899 – (read my review here of this foldable kayak) Also available at REI

 - Paddle: Oru Paddle $79 (or this 230cm one is $70)